ThiagoViturino/My-First-Steps-to-the-Data-Science/README.md

 Data Scientist Nanodegree Program -- Introduction to Data Science

+#### The purpose of this project is to prove my Python skills in handling and loading a different database, and my power to answer questions through data mining and analysis.

 Project : Write a Data Science Blog Post
 Thiago Viturino Damasceno - From Brazil